luckyshot/thermostat/README.md

 ##### Note on the DHT22

+The DHT22 is a bit more expensive and gives better temperature/humidity readings, specially in cold weather.
+I have both at home, I don't really care if it's 18.5C or 19.0C outside, so the DHT11 is outside and the DHT22 are indoors.

-You will need a 10k ohm resistor as per https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ instructions, this means you'll either need a board or to solder a bit, which may be inconvenient if you're just starting out.
+Some users report you need a 10k ohm resistor as per https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ instructions, this means you'll either need a board or to solder a bit, which may be inconvenient if you're just starting out.
 While you could exclude the resistor you will likely start to get unreliable measurements from the sensor.
+In my case, I am not using the resistor and the readings are fine, the Thermostat code already detects some of these missreadings and avoids them.
+Read the FAQs if you are not sure which one to get.

 ### 📟 All Raspberries

-Set a static IP on all your Raspberry Pi
+Set a static IP on all your Raspberry Pi:

 ```bash
 sudo nano /etc/resolv.conf